 the code continuously as soon as possible code improvements are found.
 This keeps the code simple and maintainable.
-Chapter 3 Agile software development

 Extreme programming practices Pair programming Developers work in pairs, checking each other's work and providing the support to always do a good job.
 Collective ownership The pairs of developers work on all areas of the system, so that no islands of expertise develop and all the developers take responsibility for all of the code.
 Anyone can change anything.

-Continuous integration As soon as the work on a task is complete, it is integrated into the whole system.
-After any such integration, all the unit tests in the system must pass.
+Continuous

+integration